cocoa-xu/elixir_ncnn/README.md

 Only tested on Linux (Ubuntu 20.04 x86_64).

+Not maintained. ncnn is unstable and often crashes on arm64 host.
+Not sure about the reason.

 ## Current Status
 To test it, create a new `mix` library/applcation, and add `:evision` and `:elixir_ncnn` to deps.